 Mod 12_17 Outage Adjusted Wind and Solar Forecast reports

 Proposer discussed the remaining actions from Meeting 77 and clarifications in relation to provision of data were given.
-It was advised that the specified report was in fact duplication.
+It was advised that the specified report (that the proposer is seeking to remove under this Mod) was in fact duplication of an extract of an wider outage-adjusted report.
 Discussion took place regarding the timing and content of SEM and I-SEM wind forecasts.
 TSO Member confirmed the points made by the proposer that the wind forecast in I-SEM will include outage adjustment data as is available on a reasonable endeavours basis i.e. the TSOs will apply outage information available to them prior to submission to the market including those resulting from transmission system outages and those resulting from generator outages.
 Since the process around outage adjustment of wind forecast data is currently under development there was limited detail that could be provided at present.

 The process will be developed and finalised before go-live.